Ivan Mauger: United Kingdom

-Belle Vue

 Mauger joined the Belle Vue Aces in 1969, where he enjoyed his greatest league team achievements.
-As a Belle Vue Ace he won the title in 1970, 1971 and 1972, thereby becoming the only rider to complete the 'Triple Crown'.
+As a Belle Vue Ace he won the title in 1970, 1971 and 1972.
 In 1969 Mauger finished with a British League record average of 11.67.
 He dropped only 13 points from his 37 completed League & Speedway Star KO Cup matches.
 During these matches he recorded 22 full maximums, and 3 paid maximums.

-Exeter

-Mauger joined the Exeter Falcons in 1973.
+Mauger joined the Exeter Falcons in 1973 and would spend five years at the club.
 In 1977 wearing the Exeter colours he equalled Ove Fundin's then-record of five World Championship wins.

-Hull

 In 1978 he joined the Hull Vikings, winning his last and record sixth world title in 1979.
 He left Hull in 1981, but returned in 1984 at the age of 44 for Exeter where he competed in home meetings.

 Australasia

-In his home country of New Zealand, Ivan Mauger is considered a national sporting hero.
+In his home country of New Zealand, Mauger is considered a national sporting hero.
 He has won the New Zealand Championship on two occasions (1974 and 1981), and scored his first podium in the championship with second in 1959 behind then dual World Champion Barry Briggs.
-Surprisingly considering his successful career, Mauger didn't place (or ride) in the NZ Championship again until his 1974 championship.
-His only other podium in the championship was in 1979 when he placed third behind Larry Ross and Mitch Shirra.